ZettelGeist/zettelgeist/docs/tutorial.md

 zfind --database Gatsby.db --query-string 'tags:"First Line"' --show-title --show-note --show-comment
 ```

-- Let's just look at what each of those commands is doing.  `zfind` is starting the search engine.
+- Take a look at what each of those commands is doing.  `zfind` is starting the search engine.
 It is looking in the `--database Gatsby.db`.
 It is searching for particular strings of letters in particular fields `--query-string 'comment:"First World War"' and --query-string 'tags:"First line"'`.
 Then, for each card that has those elements, it is showing the title, showing the note, and showing the comment.
 That is what is showing up on the output.

 - The real power of zfind (searching in ZettelGeist) comes from combining these things (in as many ways as you want to use for your purposes).
 Here is an example.
 Let's search for _both_ of these elements in your cards: those with tags with First Line and those with commments with First World War.
-To do that, you just use the "or" command (|) in the query string, as in:
+To do that, you just use the "or" command (the vertical bar created by [shift-\]) in the query string, as in:

 ```
 zfind --database Gatsby.db --query-string 'tags:"First Line" | comment:"First World War"' --show-title --show-note --show-comment
 ```
 - Hit enter, and both of those cards will flash by (or the parts you specified: title, note, and comment -- though you could have asked for tags and cite and... any elements you include).

 - But, you want to use them for a portion of your paper on those themes, right?

-To do that, just add one more basic element into your search command: "> search-results.txt" That's all you need.
-The ">" sign (like an arrow) means "send that output into a file" -- as in, your results file.
-Or your Gatsby-results.txt file.
+- To do that, just add one more basic element into your search command: "> search-results.txt" That's all you need.
+The ">" sign (like an arrow) means "send that output into a file" -- as in, your results file...
+Or your Gatsby-results.txt file...
 Or your "Gatsby-Body-Part-1.txt" file, depending on how you want to arrange your information.

 Let's do the last one: